Bravure Group

 Prototype testing

-During our research phase (using a double diamond approach) I further tested some of our assumptions using rapid prototypes in Figma.
+During my research phase (using a double diamond approach) I further tested some of our assumptions using rapid prototypes in Figma.
 This allowed us to actually see what was happening during the workflow process, and where in our designs we needed to make specific user considerations.

 Multiple interactive prototypes used to test assumptions.